 RCSD and charter school students - these programs are FREE for you !!!

-Age: from 10 years old and up.
+Age: from 9 years old and up, boys and girls.
 Younger students are welcome too, but contact us for details.

-Contact us to schedule a free introduction session for you and your friends.
-You can join in at any time through July and August.
+How to get involved: contact us to schedule a free introduction session for you and your friends.

-Students - grab some friends and enroll now.
+Students - grab some friends and come give it a try.

 Why does Squash Rock ?!